-That's why we are developping a smart bra to help woman to conduct correct self breast exam in a safe environment.
+That's why we are developing a smart bra to help women to conduct the correct self-breast exams in a safe environment.
 So what are the symptoms of breast cancer?
-Which symptom should give us a signal to go to doctor?
+Which symptom should give us a signal to go to a doctor?

-The stiffness at any part of breast that can be identified with hand
+The stiffness at any part of the breast that can be identified with hand

 Asymmetry between two breasts

 Color changes of breast surface, scratch, eczema, and visible wounds